FreunzWa/FW_sync/medicine/womens/labor_assistance.md

                 - not to use with previous uterine surgery or with ruptured membranes (causing hypertonus of the uterus == fetal compromise). grandmultiparity is relative CI
             * dinoprostone slow release peessary
             * misoprostol tablets
+            * mifepristone tablets
+                - not generally used @association of abortion drug
         + other techniques
             * transcervical balloon cathter (cooks): foley cathter passed through cervix, blown to 2-3 cm, catheter allowed to fall out auto (main risk is CA)
     + Amniotomy (artificial rupture of membranes)